“ … equip yourself for life, not solely for your own benefit but for the benefit of the whole community.”

 Monash is brimming with gifted, talented, driven people.
 Find a researcher or PhD supervisor, search the Monash staff directory or explore our database of experts at People and places.

-Every day Monash people are creating research, delivering outcomes and leading new initiatives that challenge the status quo.
-Visit News and events to see their stories.
+Monash people are pioneering research, delivering outcomes and leading new initiatives that challenge the status quo.
+Visit Lens to read their stories.

 As a Monash graduate you are part of our global alumni community and the benefits of studying at Monash continue long after you graduate.
 Find out more about the Alumni community.